Detailed Guide forDrywall and Ceiling Tile Installers in San Diego County

 The job of Drywall and Ceiling Tile Installers will appeal to those who enjoy working on projects that require practical, hands-on problems and solutions.
 This occupation interests those who are attentive to detail and thorough in completing work tasks.
 Many of these occupations do not involve a lot of paperwork or working closely with others.

 What Wages and Benefits Can I Expect?

 Wages for Drywall and Ceiling Tile Installers in California differ widely depending on job duties, work experience, type of industry, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Drywall and Ceiling Tile Installers in California is $51,592 annually, or $24.80 hourly.
-The median wage for Drywall and Ceiling Tile Installers in San Diego County is $49,173 annually, or $23.64 hourly.
+The median wage in 2016 for Drywall and Ceiling Tile Installers in California was $51,592 annually, or $24.80 hourly.
+The median wage for Drywall and Ceiling Tile Installers in San Diego County was $49,173 annually, or $23.64 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely from company to company.
 Drywall and Ceiling Tile Installers generally receive health insurance, vacation, and holidays.
 The type of benefit package is determined by company policy or union contract.
 Self-employed Drywall Installers need to purchase their own benefits.

 What is the Job Outlook?

 Employment of Drywall and Ceiling Tile Installers is expected to grow as new residential and commercial building increases.
 Most installation work is done indoors; therefore, these workers lose less work time due to severe winter weather conditions than other construction workers.